spondbob/engine-docs/source/gdpr.md

 <h3 id="affect">How will GDPR affect the way companies use MDG's products or services?</h3>

 Our products and services are not intended to be used for processing personal data.
 Our products and services are focused on software, systems, and applications - not individuals.
 If a customer wishes to set up a custom API, custom attribute, or custom event to track such data, it may do so.
-Our processing is data agnostic and automated, so all data will be processed in the same way in accordance with a customer’s configuration.
+Our processing is data agnostic and automated, so all data is processed in the same way in accordance with a customer’s configuration.
 If, however, a customer believes that it has included personal data in the information processed by MDG, we will assist the customer in meeting its obligations in accordance with the requirements of GDPR and the terms of our Data Processing Agreement.

 <h3 id="assist">How can MDG assist customers in meeting their obligations under GDPR?</h3>